BrckJr/Speech2Text/README.md

 Alternatively, you can run the program from the terminal.
 To do this, ensure that you are in the root directory and run

-`python backend/app.py`
+`python src/app.py`

 It might happen that python cannot resolve some module paths.
-To overcome this issue, you can set the `PYTHONPATH environment variable to tell Python where to look for the backend module with
+To overcome this issue, you can set the `PYTHONPATH` environment variable to tell Python where to look for the backend module with

 ```bash
 export PYTHONPATH=$(pwd)  # on macOS/Linux
 set PYTHONPATH=%cd%       # on Windows
 ```

 A third option is to run the program directly via Flask CLI with